 Review of the Album "Roorback" by Brazilian Heavy Metal Band Sepultura

-Sepultura's Album Roorback is the Weakest Album for Sepultura
+Sepultura's Album Roorback Was the Weakest Album by Them But Not Anymore

-The First Two Songs are an Indication of the Album's Style and Lyrical Themes
+The First Two Songs Come Back Alive and Godless Are an Indication of the Album's Style and Lyrical Themes

 Note: some time has passed since I heard this album and I must add that the song called More of the Same has a decent softer part with Derrick’s vocals creating a good contrast.
 Does that mean that there will be no Sepultura album that would be rated bad in the literal sense?

 Roorback Is a Better Album Now in 2019

 However, with the song called "As It Is," the song is a little better than the first six ones.
 Whatever we see and hear in the world, we have to accept certain things as they are, not how we wish they were or how we would want them to be.
 With the song Leech we hear a decent punk style song about a person that is a kind of blood sucker making other people’s lives more miserable.
 As the song tries to point out, what is wrong with this person?
 "Bottomed Out" is a song about someone that has been tormented by an angry, bitter person and he won’t allow that person to bring him down.
 We should distance ourselves from bitter and negative people if we want to live a better life.
 The world seems like it is a twisted place because of all the negativity that is going on and this is one of the saddest things about human nature.

 Overall, Roorback was slightly better than the album Nation at the first listen.
 If I had my doubts about this album at first, those doubts are slowly eroding.
 An avid metal fan will hear this album and see what it is.
 The album is a loud, groovy thrash metal album that is decent for Sepultura standards.